BahianDev/whitelabel-arcade-games/README.md

-# Somnia Arcade Games
+# Sansa Arcade Games

-Welcome to **Somnia Arcade Games**, a collection of retro-styled mini-games built with React and TypeScript.
+Welcome to **SANSA Arcade Games**, a collection of retro-styled mini-games built with React and TypeScript.
 Some titles include Web3 features with wallet integration.

 ## 🎮 Games
 - **Token Sniper**, **Block Buster**, and **Word Up** require a connected wallet via [RainbowKit](https://rainbowkit.com/) and [wagmi](https://wagmi.sh/).